How to Install Tongue and Groove Flooring

 • And keep in mind, if you’re laying engineered flooring over existing floors, it will elevate the floor height by roughly 3/8 to 5/8 inches.
 This might cause issues with the room’s doors.
 If they don’t operate smoothly, you might have to shave a bit off the bottom of the door.
 Also, if the floor in the next room is lower, you should think about using a transition floor threshold between the rooms.
 This threshold makes a smooth slope, getting rid of any tripping risks from a noticeable difference in floor heights.

 Transform your space with the timeless charm of tongue and groove flooring.
 Whether it’s hardwood, laminate, or engineered wood, this DIY project is both visually appealing and durable.
 Prepare your subfloor, lay down a moisture barrier, and start connecting the tongue and groove boards, ensuring a snug fit with spacers.
 Stagger the joints, leave room for expansion, and finish the edges with baseboards for a polished look.
 Elevate your home’s aesthetic with this simple installation process.
+Also check our reclaimed wood flooring selection.

 Make Your Next Project a Success